-1. Raise awareness: Most employers will train managers on well-known issues such as bullying and harassment, but few dedicate time to train staff specifically on unconscious bias.
-Training will enable managers to understand unconscious bias and encourage them to question their own prejudices, challenge their ‘gut reaction’ decisions and be more aware of first impressions in decision-making.
+Most employers will train managers on well-known issues such as bullying and harassment, but few dedicate time to train staff specifically on unconscious bias.
+Training will enable managers to understand unconscious bias and encourage them to question their own prejudices, challenge their 'gut reaction' decisions and be more aware of first impressions in decision-making.
 Unconscious biases usually result from misconceptions, so increasing the visibility of underrepresented groups should also help to promote diversity and equality.

-2. Support decision makers: Some organisations are encouraging staff to take tests in an effort to actively tackle the issue of unconscious bias, for example the Harvard University Implicit Association Tests (the Harvard IAT).
+Some organisations are encouraging staff to take tests in an effort to actively tackle the issue of unconscious bias, for example the Harvard University Implicit Association Tests (the Harvard IAT).
 Although such tests are enlightening, they should be performed in conjunction with appropriate training so that participants are not unsettled by their biases and can use their results constructively.

-3. Two heads are better: Follow ITV’s lead and ensure that, wherever possible, more than one person is involved in decisions, especially in recruitment decisions.
-Having a second person in the hiring process introduces a different outlook, which should help ensure that decisions are objective and logical and not influenced by one individual’s misconceptions.
+Follow ITV's lead and ensure that, wherever possible, more than one person is involved in decisions, especially in recruitment decisions.
+Having a second person in the hiring process introduces a different outlook, which should help ensure that decisions are objective and logical and not influenced by one individual's misconceptions.

-4. Avoid ‘groupthink’: ‘Affinity bias’ means we tend to surround ourselves with similar people.
+'Affinity bias' means we tend to surround ourselves with similar people.
 Whilst two heads should be better than one, shared-decision making can result in groupthink, which may have unintended consequences.
 Unconscious bias will be better challenged if there is evidence that the decision makers were diverse and brought with them a variety of different perspectives.

-5. Focus on consistency: Having robust policies and procedures in place will help to eliminate personal bias from decision making.
+Having robust policies and procedures in place will help to eliminate personal bias from decision making.
 It is rare that a decision will not involve an element of subjectivity, however, ensuring processes are underpinned by an objective framework is helpful in minimising the risk of discrimination.